 5. Embrace creative management platforms

 Creative management platforms (CMPs) are ad-tech that make in-house a reality.
-They’re an example of how digital marketing is finding solutions to perform complex tasks – without relying on an external ad agency.
+They’re an example of how digital marketing is finding solutions to perform complex tasks – without relying on an external ad agency or manual processes.
 A CMP is essentially a range of digital advertising technologies all rolled into one cloud-based platform.
 From online display, to DOOH, it’s now possible for a single team to produce all the digital formats they need.

 In some ways, they act as an in-house facilitator for brands, reducing time, maximising production efficiency, and enabling better creative – all with full brand control.
 In hours it is possible to go from idea to design, from design to banner set, to live published campaign.